phi16/ImKeyframeReduction/README.md

 - Set the original AnimationClip, and leave the `Output Clip` field empty, then click `Execute`.
   - If the `Output Clip` field is not empty, the process will overwrite the existing `Output Clip`.

+## Note

+- It is recommended to use Brute Force Mode to obtain accurate results.

 ## Example

 Input: TestInput.anim (983KB)